 Introduction to Holly Springs, North Carolina

 Holly Springs, North Carolina, in Wake county, is 10 miles S of Cary, North Carolina (center to center) and 13 miles SW of Raleigh, North Carolina.
-The town, which is conveniently located inside the Raleigh - Durham - Chapel Hill metropolitan area, has an estimated 9,192 residents.
+The town is located inside the Raleigh - Durham - Chapel Hill metropolitan area.

 Holly Springs History